Submit requested rights documentation

 - Click on the monetization icon and fill out the contact form.

 - Provide information about your video using the suggested text and linked resources.

 - Make sure to provide documentation about the intro and outro music, background music, logos, artwork, and thumbnail images.

 We may reach out to you for more information.
 Make sure to check the email address associated to your YouTube channel in case we need additional information.

 Note: We can't provide you with legal advice regarding commercial use rights, but you can get general guidance about what content you can monetize.

 Where you see requests for information

-- You may also see a note about how many days you have left to provide us with the requested information.
+- Video Manager: You may get an alert in Video Manager or see a yellow dollar sign next to the video.
+There may also be a note about how many days you have left to provide us with the requested information.
 If you don't provide information within the time allotted, your video may be disabled for monetization.